Can you fund my film?

 What is your relationship with University of Edinburgh?

 SDI is based within Edinburgh College of Art at the University of Edinburgh and receives in-kind support from the institution for providing masterclasses and access to SDI’s industry network to film students and staff.
-SDI’s founder and director, Noe Mendelle is a research professor and filmmaker at Edinburgh College of Art, specialising in creative documentary language and practice.
+SDI’s founder and director, Noe Mendelle is a part-time research professor and filmmaker at Edinburgh College of Art, specialising in creative documentary language and practice.
 She teaches Postgraduates and supervises PhDs by practice in Documentary.
-Sonja Henrici is co-director of SDI and her research interest centres on production, distribution, new business and impact models in film.
+Sonja Henrici is co-director of SDI and her specialism centres on production, distribution, and new business and impact models in film.
 She produces other members of staff: Emma Davie, active filmmaker and Reader in Film & TV.
 Emma leads the MFA in Directing Documentary, and Dr Amy Hardie filmmaker, researcher and part time tutor for postgraduates, and co-supervisor of PhDs by practice.

 You can learn more about Postgraduate Film opportunities at the University of Edinburgh here.